- By: Larry Walker, Jr. -

 The Government Takeover of Passenger Railroads

 For example, before the National Railroad Passenger Corporation (a.k.a.
 AmTrak) existed, there was a profitable private passenger rail industry.
 But profits being deemed a bad thing by both big government and unions, meant that its days were numbered.
 “Bring them down”, they decried.
 “Top down, bottom up, inside out.”
-While unions pushed for higher pay, greater retirement security, and more benefits, big government tightened regulations by limiting the amount that railroads could charge for their services.
+While unions pushed for higher pay, greater retirement security, and more benefits, big government tightened regulations -- limiting the amount railroads could charge for their services.
 The attack came by big government from the top, and unions from the bottom.
 The only thing lacking was a thrust from the inside out.

 The first line of attack would come from the Interstate Commerce Commission which prevented increases in the amounts that privately owned railroads could charge both shippers and passengers.
 This meant that the only way in which railroads could become more profitable was through cost-cutting.
 But the ability to slash costs was greatly hampered by agreements with aggressive employee unions.
 Eventually, the railroads turned to mergers as the only way of escape.
 What else can an industry do once it has been obstructed from responding to changing market conditions?